jboyce1/ppsCTF/classes/CyberCartographer/CyberCartographer.md

 --script ssh-auth-methods: Runs the SSH authentication methods script to determine the authentication methods supported by the SSH server.
 --script-args="ssh.user=*": Specifies the username to be used for SSH authentication.
 The wildcard (*) indicates that any username can be used.

-**Step 2 (easy))** Using -iL Flag with Text File: To use the text file containing IP addresses, we'll employ the -iL flag.
+**Step 2)** Using -iL Flag with Text File: To use the text file containing IP addresses, we'll employ the -iL flag.
 #### `sudo nmap -p 22 --script ssh-auth-methods --script-args="ssh.user=*" -iL hosts.txt`
 -iL hosts.txt: Specifies the input file containing a list of IP addresses.
 Adjust the filename (hosts.txt) according to your text file's name.